Coderclc/Coderclc.github.io/docs/frontend/javascript.md

 - Why does the client wait for two **2MSL** in the TIME-WAIT stage, in order to confirm that the server receives the ACK packet of the fourth wave, because when the server waves for the third time, if it does not receive within 1MSL The ACK confirmation message sent by the client will send a FIN message to the client again.
 So if the FIN packet is received again at the client 2MSL, it proves that the server has not received the ACK packet of the fourth wave, then the client It will be sent again and the timer will be reset.
 Otherwise, the server receives an ACK packet, and the client enters the CLOSE state, which is later than the server.
 So wave at least four times
 - Component communication method

-- Parent-child communication props emit proview injectg
+- Parent-child communication props emit proview inject
 - Other communication EventBus, vuex

 - Talking about the box model, the size of a box is determined by margin padding border content, the standard box width/height is set to content, and the weird box is set to padding+border+content